 Early Childhood Curriculum

 The curriculum focuses on interactive, hands-on, child-centered learning by providing time in centers, free choice, and themed instruction.
 Individualized and small group instruction encourages learning based on each child’s specific learning style and needs.
-Cross-curricular instruction in Spanish, art, music, library, PE, and roller-skating round out the program.
+Cross-curricular instruction in Spanish, Early Childhood Engineering, Art, Music, Library, PE, and roller-skating round out the program.
+Skating during PE continues an Anthony School tradition.
+Skating helps improve balance and coordination, which helps to strengthen the left and right sides of the cerebellum.

 Elementary and Middle School Curriculum